jeremyfelt/Custom-Posts-Per-Page/wp_readme.txt

 * Home (Index) Page
     * As long as view is set to blog posts, not static page.
-    * Separate values are available for the first page and subsequent pages.
 * Category Pages
 * Tag Pages
 * Author Pages